7nolikov/7nolikov.github.io/7nolikov/content/posts/job-vacancies-search.md

 categories: [search]
 ---

-You can use advanced Google search queries to find job vacancies on LinkedIn that match specific roles and include details about visa sponsorship or relocation support.
+You can use advanced Google search queries to find job vacancies that match specific roles and include details about visa sponsorship or relocation support.

 <!--more-->